1. Get started

 Forbidden (red minus), unwanted (yellow exclamation mark) and mandatory (blue plus) marks in the teacher master view

-• Mouse over the first column in the timetable while using the marker for forbidden, unwanted or mandatory positions
+2. Mouse over the first column in the timetable

 block,forbid,time off,time request,break

-For instance, you can specify when a part-time teacher is not available, avoid students having the last period on Friday, forbid already booked room position, avoid having difficult subjects on the last period or ignore gaps.
+For example, you can specify when a part-time teacher is not available, avoid scheduling students for the last period on Fridays, forbid a room that is already booked, prevent difficult subjects from being scheduled in the last period or ignore gaps.

 Video tutorial: How to draw forbidden positions

-• Mouse over the first column (resource name) to open unwanted settings
+3. Mouse over the first column (resource name) to access unwanted settings:

-• Set allowed number of unwanted activities per week/day
+• Set Allowed number of unwanted activities per week/day to desired value

-If allowed number of unwanted activities per week/day is set to Arbitrary which is a default value, unwanted positions will be completely ignored by the generator.
+If Allowed number of unwanted activities per week/day is set to Arbitrary, which is the default value, unwanted positions will be completely ignored by the generator.

-• Switch to the subject master view and pick the yellow marker
+2. Switch to the subject master view and pick Yellow marker

-• Mouse over Physics subject to note that Allowed number of unwanted activities per week is set to 1
+4. Mouse over the Physics subject to note that Allowed number of unwanted activities per week is set to 1

-This means that only one lesson of Physics per class is allowed at the last period.
-Otherwise, there will be a warning when clicking the bell icon and the automatic generator will try to fix this constraint for you.
+This means that only one lesson of Physics is allowed at the last period.
+Otherwise, a warning will be reported and the generator will try to fix this for you.

-• Mouse over the first column (resource name) to open mandatory settings
+3. Mouse over the first column (resource name) to access mandatory settings:

-• Set allowed number of missed mandatory activities per week/day
+• Set Allowed number of missed mandatory activities per week/day to desired value

-If allowed number of missed mandatory activities is set to Arbitrary which is a default value, mandatory positions will be completely ignored by the generator.
+If Allowed number of missed mandatory activities is set to Arbitrary, which is the default value, mandatory positions will be completely ignored by the generator.

 Mandatory settings

-• Switch to the subject master view and pick the blue marker
+2. Switch to the subject master view and pick Blue marker

-This means that one lesson (15 mandatory - 14 allowed to be missed = 1 mandatory) of Physics per class must be placed within the first three periods.
-Otherwise, there will be a warning when clicking the bell icon and the automatic generator will try to fix this constraint for you.
+This implies that one lesson (15 mandatory - 14 allowed to be missed = 1 mandatory) of Physics per class must be scheduled within the first three periods.
+Failure to do so will trigger a warning, and the generator will try to fix this for you.

 lock cards, fix cards